kunjdabhi/DSVAssignment/README.md

 *   **Material UI**: Used for a polished, consistent look with pre-built components (Grid, TextField, etc.).
 *   **Dynamic Form Rendering**: The form inputs are generated from a central schema (`userFormSchema`).
 This avoids code duplication and makes adding new fields strictly a configuration task rather than a UI coding task.
 *   **JSON Server**: Used to mock a REST API for user CRUD operations, allowing the frontend to function effectively during development.

+## Note
+* Json server is deployed on render. so due to inactivity, it may take some time to start.
+So Please wait for 1 to 2 minutes until server starts properly.